sourcebots/sbot/docs/source/kit/arduino.rst

 pin is which.
 The ground and 5V should be wired to the ground and 5V pins of the Arduino respectively.
 The trigger and echo pins should be attached to two different digital IO pins.
-Take note of these two pins, you’ll need them to use the sensor.
+Take note of these two pins, you'll need them to use the sensor.

 ..
 Hint:: If the sensor always returns a distance of zero, it might mean the *trigger* and *echo* pins are connected the wrong way!
 Either change the pin numbers in the code, or swap the connections.